jfreboud/jfreboud.github.io/_posts/2021-08-24-batch-learning.markdown

 Let us summarize the status so far.
 We are trying to **learn** on a **batch** of (**data input**, **data output**).
-We have to apply the **learning phase**, which is nearly the same as before.
+We have to apply the **training phase**, which is nearly the same as before.

 Let us concentrate on one $ L^k $ $ layer $ that declares $ W^k $ weights.
 Suppose that our **batch** has $ n $ elements: